ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 Leave everything else as is then click `Create Policy` to create the policy.

-Note: do not try to set the `Pre and Post-Snapshot Action Hooks` in the `Advanced Settings` section.
+> ⚠️ do not try to set the `Pre and Post-Snapshot Action Hooks` in the `Advanced Settings` section.
 This is taken care of by the steps in "Adding pre/post-snapshot hooks".

 ## 5.4: Manually running a backup job